The 29 Best Vegetarian Cookbooks of All Time

 Filled with more than one hundred family-friendly recipes everyone will love, like Oh Em Gee Veggie Burgers, Fusilli Lentil-Mushroom Bolognese, and Ultimate Flourless Brownies, Oh She Glows Every Day also includes useful information on essential pantry ingredients and tips on making recipes kid-, allergy-, and freezer-friendly.

-These beautiful best vegetarian cookbooks from one of the Internet’s most beloved cooking stars, Oh She Glows Every Day proves that it’s possible to cook simple, nourishing, and tasty meals—even on a busy schedule.
+These beautiful best vegetarian cookbooks from one of the Internet’s most beloved cooking stars, Oh She Glows Every Day prove that it’s possible to cook simple, nourishing, and tasty meals—even on a busy schedule.

 5. But I Could Never Go Vegan!